 Henry Clay Merriam was born November 13, 1837 in Houlton, Maine.

-His father, Lewis, came to Houlton from New Salem Massachusetts around 1830.
-Henry worked on his father’s farm and learning carpentry skills and developing a strong work ethic.
+His father, Lewis, came to Houlton from New Salem, Massachusetts around 1830.
+Henry worked on his father’s farm and learned carpentry skills and developed a strong work ethic.

-He was a natural leader and an early life show the traits of courage and perseverance that distinguished him in later walks of life.
+He was a natural leader and in early life showed the traits of courage and perseverance that distinguished him in later walks of life.

-He graduated from Colby College in the class of 1864 and was elected a member of Phi Beta Kappa and received his Master’s degree and later the degree of LLD.
+He graduated from Colby College in the class of 1864, was elected a member of Phi Beta Kappa, received his Master’s degree and later the degree of LLD.

-He enlisted with his classmates in the second year of the Civil War and in August he raised a company of volunteers in Houlton and was commission Captain of Co.
+He enlisted with his classmates in the second year of the Civil War and in August he raised a company of volunteers in Houlton.
+He was commission Captain of Co.
 H 20th Maine Volunteer Infantry.